 Get input from key stakeholders

 Honest feedback can drive improvement.
 So engage your workforce to get their input.
 Ask questions – like “Is our current field service software working for us?”.
 After all, if you are going to invest time to implement and execute a business plan – shouldn’t your stakeholders see the value in it?
-In doing so, you will be including their input and will take another big step to ensure your business goals impact your employees; and pays dividends for others within your business.
+In doing so, you will be including their input and will take another big step to ensure your business goals impact your employees, and pays dividends for others within your business.

 Set tangible benchmarks

 The only thing worse than not having a business plan is not setting realistic milestones and timelines for your objectives.
 Achieving some of your aspirations might only take a few days or weeks, while others could require months or years.
-By setting realistic deadlines for your plan, you can ensure your business stays on-track.
-Establish weekly, monthly, quarterly, and annual objectives by employee, department or task.
+By setting realistic deadlines for your plan, you can ensure your business stays on track.
+Establish weekly, monthly, quarterly, and annual objectives by employee, department, or task.
 Periodically check in on these timeframes to gauge your progress.
 Prioritize the most meaningful goals and educate your employees on how and why we are tackling these objectives.

 Don’t be afraid of change

 Times change… so should you.
 And while your business plan should be your overall playbook and guiding light on “how to win in 2019,” don’t etch it in stone.
 It’s inevitable that new challenges will surface that weren’t on your radar when first putting your plan together.
 Don’t overcomplicate things.
-Adding flexibility into your plan should be embraced.
-Identify key, non-negotiable goals, as well as lower level objectives that could be tabled or delayed should higher priorities arise.
+Adding flexibility to your plan should be embraced.
+Identify key, non-negotiable goals, as well as lower-level objectives that could be tabled or delayed should higher priorities arise.
 It’s far more effective to tweak your current plan as you go, rather than blindly pursuing the same goals without paying respect to how your market, business, or customers have changed.